ymtszw/hipchat_elixir/README.md

 Depends on `hackney` for HTTP client.

+# Status

+Basic chat related APIs (CRUD operation of rooms/users, sending messages/notifications) are covered.

+Add-on (extension) related APIs are yet to be covered.

 # Policy

 - No state.
 Access tokens and other credentials should be retrieved/stored by caller applications.